Psoriasis and seborrheic dermatitis

 For some people, dandruff clears up on its own.
 Over-the-counter (OTC) shampoos and medication are usually enough to improve flaking and soothe itching.
 If not, ask your doctor about prescription-strength products.

 In babies, cradle cap doesn’t always require treatment.
 It generally resolves well before the first birthday.
 In the meantime, use a mild baby shampoo.
 Massage the scalp gently using a very soft brush.
-You should be gentle because breaking the skin can lead to infection.
-If you’re concerned about your baby’s scalp, see your pediatrician.
+Be gentle — breaking the skin can lead to infection.
+If you’re concerned about your baby’s scalp, see their pediatrician.

 Psoriasis of the scalp may be harder to treat.
 Topical corticosteroids may help reduce inflammation and slow the growth of skin cells.